nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-app-registry/README.md

 }
 ```

- * _cronSchedule_: The cron schedule for the background job that scans for new apps (default: every minute)
+ * _cronSchedule_: The cron schedule for the background job that scans for new apps (Default: every minute)
- * _socketTimeoutSec_: Socket timeout when trying to reach the remote app (default: 3)
+ * _socketTimeoutSec_: Socket timeout when trying to reach the remote app (Default: 3)
- * _registrationRefreshIntervalSec_: Scan interval (default: 3600)
+ * _registrationRefreshIntervalSec_: Interval for refreshing known endpoints (Default: 600)
- * _remotePortalAppUrls_: Location of the config file with the remote URLs, relative to the server config (default: ./remote-portal-apps.json)
+ * _remotePortalAppUrls_: Location of the config file with the remote URLs, relative to the server config (Default: ./remote-portal-apps.json)
  * _showAddRemoteAppForm_: Show the *Add a new Remote Portal App Endpoint* form in the Admin UI

 The config file contains just an array of URL's: